Bozhou Anhui, China Travel Guide

 Major Chinese banks have branches in Bozhou.
 ATMs are widely available.

 China observes several public holidays.
-Expect increased crowds and higher prices at these times.
+Expect increased busier conditions and increased prices at these times.

 Plan travel dates carefully to avoid peak crowds and potential disruptions during Golden Week and Chinese New Year.
 For flight issues, Compensair helps with compensation claims.